cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 	This will delete all acitve contract_from_customer_p1_sat rows, where the country of the customer is in stage but not the contId(=Hub key of satellite = second hub key in link)

-**Deletion_key_sql**
+**active_keys_of_partition_sql**
 (optional, used for cases, that can't be described by partitioning_fields and joins_path, only appliable for one table per rule)
-<br> To enable more complex scenarios for deletion detection, a Select statement can be provided, that determines all keys, wich have to be deleted in the target table.
-The Engine will insert deletion records for all theses keys.
+<br> To enable more complex scenarios for deletion detection, a Select statement can be provided, that determines all active keys of a satellite for a specific partitiont.
+The Engine will compare the set ainsert deletion records for all theses keys.
 (If by ELT or ETL depends on the engine)